 Historical sources reveal that in the 15th century, King Zain-ul-abidin (also known as Akbar of Kashmir) had set up an artificial island called Zaina Lanka amidst the lake, which provided shelter to the boatmen during heavy rainfall and storms.
 Its remains can still be seen in the lake.

 Wular Lake is one of the 26 wetland Ramsar Conservation sites.
 Even though there have been several efforts to retain and preserve the lake, the lake is shrinking.
-It will soon disappear in near future, as it faces many environmental hazards due to pollution and so is one among the top 10 places in India to visit before they disappear.
+It will soon disappear in the near future, as it faces many environmental hazards due to pollution and so is one among the top 10 places in India to visit before they disappear.

 5. Dachigam National Park

 Home to the Kashmiri Red Stag, the only surviving sub-species of the Red Deer family, Dachigam National Park is also among the top 10 places in India to visit before they disappear.
 This park is located 22 km from Srinagar.
 The name of this park refers to the ten villages, which were relocated in order to create this park.
 The Park harbors the last viable population of the endangered Hangul or Kashmir Stag.
 Known for its magnificent antlers with 11 to 16 points, Kashmir Red Stag or hangul was once distributed widely in the mountains of Kashmir.
 During the 1940s, their number was believed to be about 3,000-5,000.
 As per the latest census in 2008, only around 160 exist.
 However, the number has gone up to 300 now, but it is still too less.
 And with growing development in the areas nearby to Srinagar, the Kashmir Red Stag is soon going to lose its natural habitat, no matter its numbers.